k3ntako/copy-cat-api/ReadMe.md

 ## Initial Local Database Setup

 Create local PostgreSQL databases: `copy_cat` and `copy_cat_testing`.
 Make sure it's accessible at `localhost:5432`.
-One way to create it is by using the [`psql`](https://www.postgresql.org/docs/current/app-psql.html) command line tool as demostrated below.
+One way to create it is by using the [`psql`](https://www.postgresql.org/docs/current/app-psql.html) command line tool as demonstrated below:

 ```
 $ psql -c 'CREATE DATABASE copy_cat;'
 $ psql -c 'CREATE DATABASE copy_cat_testing;'
 ```

 Unless you deleted the `migrations` directory, you can ignore this step.

+- This step is not required for applying the migrations to the database.
+It will be applied when the server starts.
-A `migrations` directory will be present in the root directory of this project, but if it does not exist, you will need to run the following commands to create the migrations.
+- A `migrations` directory will be present in the root directory of this project, but if it does not exist, you will need to run the following commands to create the migrations.

 ```
 $ export FLASK_APP=src.copycat:create_app